 As a reminder, qualified disaster payments are payments made by an employer to an employee that are not reimbursed by insurance and are reasonably expected by the employer to:

 - Reimburse or pay for reasonable and necessary personal, family, living or funeral expenses incurred as a result of a qualified disaster; and

 - Reimburse or pay for reasonable and necessary expenses incurred to repair or rehabilitate a personal residence or repair or replace its contents to the extent that the need for such repair, rehabilitation or replacement is attributable to a qualified disaster.

 The payments cannot include luxury or decorative items or services.

-With respect to COVID-19, employers can pay for or reimburse expenses (or provide benefits in kind) the employer reasonably believed resulted from the COVID-19 national emergency that are not covered by insurance.
-For example, employers could pay for, reimburse or provide employees with tax-free payments for over-the-counter medications, hand sanitizers, home disinfectant supplies, child care or tutoring due to school closings, work-from-home expenses (for example, setting up a home office, increased utilities expense, higher internet costs, using an in-home printer, and increased cell phone costs), increased costs from unreimbursed health-related expenses and increased transportation costs due to work relocation (such as taking a taxi or ride-sharing service from home instead of using public mass transit).
+With respect to COVID-19, employers were able to pay for or reimburse expenses (or provide benefits in kind) the employer reasonably believed resulted from the COVID-19 national emergency that are not covered by insurance.
+For example, employers paid for, reimbursed or provided employees with tax-free payments for over-the-counter medications, hand sanitizers, home disinfectant supplies, child care or tutoring due to school closings, work-from-home expenses (for example, setting up a home office, increased utilities expense, higher internet costs, using an in-home printer, and increased cell phone costs), increased costs from unreimbursed healthcare-related expenses and increased transportation costs due to work relocation (such as taking a taxi or ride-sharing service from home instead of using public mass transit).